Extreme Rules (2019): Preliminary matches

 In the fifth match, Bobby Lashley faced Braun Strowman in a Last Man Standing match.
 During the match, as Strowman ran around the ring, Lashley intercepted him with a Spear.
 They then fought into the crowd and into the concourse area.
 There, Strowman suplexed him into a wall.
 When the fight returned back to the crowd, Lashley sent Strowman through the barricade.
 Lashley then ran around the ring to send Strowman through the German announce table.
 Lashley then flipped it over, but Strowman stood before the ten count.
 Lashley then leapt over the barricade, only for Strowman to catch him and send him over the international announcer's tables.
 In the closing moments, after Lashley and Strowman fought up the steps at a different part of the arena, Strowman performed a powerslam on Lashley from an elevated platform.
 Strowman got to his feet, but Lashley was unable to make the ten count, thus Strowman won the match.

 After that, Daniel Bryan and Rowan defended the SmackDown Tag Team Championship against The New Day's Big E and Xavier Woods, and Heavy Machinery (Otis and Tucker) in a triple threat tag team match.
 The end came when Bryan attempted a backflip to avoid a charging Big E in the corner, who caught Bryan and tagged Woods to perform a Midnight Hour to win the titles for a record-tying fourth time.

-Next, Ricochet defended the United States Championship against The Club's AJ Styles (accompanied by fellow Club members Luke Gallows and Karl Anderson).
+Next, Ricochet defended Raw's United States Championship against The Club's AJ Styles (accompanied by fellow Club members Luke Gallows and Karl Anderson).
 Before the match began, Ricochet was attacked by The Club.
 During the match, Ricochet performed a Lionsault on Styles for a nearfall.
 Styles performed a brainbuster on Ricochet for a nearfall.
-Ricochet performed a Shooting Star Press on Styles and as Ricochet attempted a pin on Styles, Gallows notified the referee that Styles’ leg was underneath the rope, thus voiding the pin.
+Ricochet performed a Shooting Star Press on Styles and as Ricochet attempted a pin on Styles, Gallows notified the referee that Styles' leg was underneath the rope, thus voiding the pin.
 In the end, Anderson attempted to distract Ricochet, who fended him off.
 With the referee distracted by Anderson, Gallows attacked Ricochet and Styles performed the Styles Clash on Ricochet from the middle rope to win the title for a third time.

-Kevin Owens then faced Dolph Ziggler in an unadvertised match.
-As soon as the match started, Owens performed a Stunner on Ziggler to win the match in about seventeen seconds.
+After that, Kevin Owens faced Dolph Ziggler.
+As soon as the match started, Owens performed a Stunner on Ziggler to win the match in about 17 seconds.

-In the penultimate match, Kofi Kingston defended the WWE Championship against Samoa Joe.
+In the penultimate match, Kofi Kingston defended SmackDown's WWE Championship against Samoa Joe.
 During the match, Joe crushed Kingston's hand between the steel steps.
 Joe performed a snap Powerslam for a nearfall.
 Kingston performed the S.O.S. for a nearfall.
 In the end, Kingston performed the "Trouble in Paradise" to retain the title.